chromium/chromium/docs/security/document-domain.md

 anything.
 You could explicitly set the `Origin-Agent-Cluster: ?1` header.
 But after M106 this would be the default behaviour anyhow.

-If your site uses document.domain setting to enable cross-origin Javascript access, you should refactor the code to instead use [Window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (or any other mechanism) to cooperate across origins.
-Or alternatively reduce the need for cross-origin cooperation by moving the copperating pieces onto the same origin.
+If your site uses `document.domain` setting to enable cross-origin Javascript access, you should refactor the code to instead use [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (or any other mechanism) to cooperate across origins.
+Or alternatively reduce the need for cross-origin cooperation by moving the cooperating pieces onto the same origin.

 ## What if I don't have the time right now, or want to continue setting `document.domain`?

-You can add the `Origin-Agent-Cluster: ?0` http header to your site.
+You can add the `Origin-Agent-Cluster: ?0` HTTP header to your site.
 Note that the header must be set both for the main page, as well as for the embedded frame(s) that wish to use `document.domain` setting.